-If you’ve been given a diagnosis of Dementia by a health professional, we understand that this can be an extremely traumatic time for you, your family and close friends.
-It’s natural to feel worried or confused, and not know what to do next.
+Being given a diagnosis of Dementia by a health professional can be a very worrying time, affecting you, your family and close friends.
+It’s natural to feel worried, confused and unsure of where to turn.

 How to manage the impact of a Dementia diagnosis